-Temporomandibular joint disorder, also referred to as TMJ or TMD, is a condition that can cause significant pain in your jaw.
-Men and women in and around the communities of Latrobe, McMurray, Monroeville, and Wexford, Pennsylvania, have a valuable resource in the team at Pittsburgh Dental Sleep Medicine.
-If you experience unusual jaw changes or pain, call the McMurray office or schedule an appointment online at your earliest convenience.
+Temporomandibular Joint Disorder, also referred to as TMJ, is a condition that can cause significant pain in your jaw.
+In Southwestern PA, Dr. Michael F. Hnat brings exceptional knowledge and experience in the fields of TMJ Disorders and Craniofacial Pain, as well as dental sleep medicine.
+If you experience unusual jaw changes or pain, call the McMurray office or schedule an online appointment today.

 Symptoms of TMJ can occur on one or both sides of your face.
 They can be temporary or can last for months or even years.
 Some men and women experience only mild symptoms, while others find their symptoms to be unbearable.

 Don’t ignore changes or discomfort in your jaw.
-These are joints that play essential roles in daily life, and TMJ can disrupt your normal routines.
+These are joints that play essential roles in daily life and TMJ can disrupt normal routines of talking and chewing.

-The first step is a thorough diagnostic exam.
-Pittsburgh Dental Sleep Medicine uses a state-of-the-art oral scanner to collect digital imaging of your teeth and bite, and X-ray imaging to visualize the bones of your temporomandibular joints, avoiding the goopy tray-based impressions of decades past.
+Pittsburgh Dental Sleep Medicine uses a state-of-the-art oral scanner to collect digital imaging of your teeth and bite, and X-ray imaging to visualize the bones of your temporomandibular joints.
 An in-depth discussion of your symptoms, general health history, and lifestyle habits follows.

 This information helps your specialist craft a customized treatment plan.
 In some cases, modifying behaviors can yield impressive improvements.
 Finding ways to manage stress, changing your diet, incorporating jaw stretches, or even changing the way you hold your phone can all help.

-Joint injections, ultrasound therapy, and medications can also help.
-In cases where posture is contributing to the problem, your specialist at Pittsburgh Dental Sleep Medicine can collaborate with a chiropractor to help you find lasting relief.
+In cases where posture is contributing to the problem, your specialist at Pittsburgh Dental Sleep Medicine can collaborate with a physical therapist or chiropractor to provide relief.

 Learn more about treatment options for TMJ/TMD during your one-on-one consultation.
-You can schedule at the McMurray office in moments online or over the phone, so don’t delay.
+You can schedule at the McMurray office in moments online or over the phone.